🔥 Scaling Predictive Coding to 100+ Layer Networks

 Published:

-đź“– TL;DR: We introduce \(\mu\)PC, a reparameterisation of predictive coding networks that enables stable training of 100+ layer ResNets with zero-shot hyperparameter transfer.
+đź“– TL;DR: We introduce \(\mu\)PC, a reparameterisation of predictive coding networks that enables stable training of 100+ layer ResNets on simple tasks with zero-shot hyperparameter transfer.

 ÎĽPC enables stable training of 100+ layer ResNets with zero-shot learning rate transfer.
 (Right) Test accuracy of ReLU ResNets with depths H = {8, 16, 32, 64, 128} trained to classify MNIST for one epoch with standard PC, ÎĽPC and BP with Depth-ÎĽP.
 (Left) Example of zero-shot transfer of the weight and activity learning rates from 16- to 128-layer Tanh networks.